Dr. Geoffrey Levett is a historian and Blue Badge guide to London who lives in Harringay in north London.

 A freelance guide he is always interested researching new walks in London; when not walking London for profit he walks it for fun.

 A convenor on the Institute of Historical Research’s Sport and Leisure seminar series, he has written on imperial culture in the early twentieth century in the British and French Empires, and the history of guiding in London.
-He is also a trustee of the British Society of Sports Historians.
+He is also Secretary of the British Society of Sports Historians.

 ‘Eclipse of the Summerbok: Percy Sherwell, Paul Roos and the Competition for a National Game in South Africa’, in Bruce Murray, Richard Parry and Jonty Winch (eds.)
-Cricket and Society in South Africa: from Union to Isolation 1910-1971 (Palgrave, forthcoming 2018)
+Cricket and Society in South Africa: from Union to Isolation 1910-1971 (Palgrave, 2019)

 ‘Degenerate Days: Colonial Sports Tours and British Manliness, 1900-1910’, Sport in History, 38:1 (2018), pp. 46-74